v-chat-sdk/vchat-v2-docs/docs/flutter/v_chat_core.md

 }
 ```

+- `encryptHashKey` must be same as the backend so ask the backend about it! it must be secret dont share it
 - you need to call this function in `main.dart` after `WidgetsFlutterBinding.ensureInitialized();`
 - create `final _navigatorKey = GlobalKey<NavigatorState>();` and pass this key to the function and dont forget to add
   it to `MaterialApp` to `navigatorKey: _navigatorKey,` this used to let user navigate when clicking to notification
 - `vChatConfig: VChatConfig()` this contain the configuration of the package
 - `googleMapsApiKey` set it or ignore it if you ignore the send location in chat will disappear
 - `encryptHashKey` must be strong and not changeable and must be same as `.env` file in backend
-- `baseUrl` the sev base url of the v chat server without /api or v1 just like `Uri.parse("http://localhost:3001")`
+- `baseUrl` the sev base url of the v chat server without `/api or v1` just like `Uri.parse("http://localhost:3001")`
   or `Uri.parse("http://domain.com")`
 - `VPush` setup notifications provider `enableVForegroundNotification` if this true then you will let v chat handle in
   app open notifications